Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 Takes a BAM file and updates the @RG header lines and read group IDs within a BAM file, by first extracting the headers, then converting BAM to SAM, reading the SAM file line by line, and capturing the flowcell and lane from the unique read ID in order to update both the RG headers and the read group IDs.

 The new RG headers (based on the user-specifed values and the flowcell and lane derived from the read IDs) over-write any existing @RG headers.
-The updated SAM file is then converted back to BAM format and the previous BAI is copied (to update the file name and time stamp).
+The updated SAM file is then converted back to BAM format and new BAI index created.

 The workflow is broken up into 3 steps to separate the multi-threading steps (1 and 3) from the single-threaded step 2.